ovinc/gpxo/README.md

 import gpxo
 track = gpxo.Track('ExampleTrack.gpx')
 ```
-(it is possible to indicate which track or segment to consider during instantiation, by default it is the first one).
 `track.data` is a *pandas* DataFrame containing time, position, elevation etc.; usual *pandas* methods can be used to analyze, manipulate and plot data.
-Individual columns are also available as numpy arrays as attributes of the class (see below).

 Detailed Contents